Layer 2 VPN

 Organizations have built hierarchical networks in the past decades using hierarchical addressing mechanisms such as the Internet Protocol (IP) or creating and interconnecting multiple network domains.
 Large bridged domains have always presented a challenge for scaling and fault isolation due to Layer 2 and nonhierarchical address spaces.
 As endpoint mobility has increased, technologies are needed to build more efficient Layer 2 extensions and reintroduce hierarchies.

 The Data Center Interconnect (DCI) technology uses dedicated interconnectivity to restore hierarchy within the data center.
 Even though DCI can interconnect multiple data centers within a single data center, large fabrics enable borderless endpoint placement and mobility.
-An explosion of ARP and MAC entries resulted from this trend.
+This trend resulted in an explosion of ARP and MAC entries.
 VXLAN’s Layer 2 over Layer 3 capabilities were supposed to address this challenge.
-However, it has only added to it, allowing even larger Layer 2 domains to be built as the location boundary is overcome.
+However, they have only added to it, allowing even larger Layer 2 domains to be built as the location boundary is overcome.

 **Spine and Leaf Designs**